Britney Spears Was Robbie Williams’ Dream Partner For Christmas Song Duet: ‘She’s Not Working, Unfortunately’

 Britney Spears won’t be making a cameo on Robbie Williams’ upcoming Christmas album, but it’s not for his lack of trying.
-The 45-year-old Take That alum recently revealed that Britney was his No. 1 pick for a cover of the Pogues Christmas classic, “Fairytale of New York,” for his 2019 holiday album The Christmas Present.
+The 45-year-old Take That alum recently revealed that Britney was his No. 1 pick for a cover of the Pogues’ Christmas classic, “Fairytale of New York,” for his 2019 holiday album The Christmas Present.

 Williams talked about his dream collaboration for his new Christmas record during a new interview with Vice as he explained why he scrapped plans to cover the 1987 Pogues song.